 - 1. Total costs of correspondence study will be the student's/parent's responsibility. - 2.
 The course must be selected from a district-approved list. - 3.
-The ultimate responsibility for the timely completion of the correspondence course rests with the student. - 4.
+The student's counselor must approve all correspondence courses and all paperwork must be submitted prior to beginning any coursework. - 4.
+The ultimate responsibility for the timely completion of the correspondence course rests with the student. - 5.
 Class placement and graduation are dependent on the timely receipt of grade(s).
 This is the responsibility of the student.
-Course should be completed by May 10th. - 5.
+Course should be completed by May 10th. - 6.
 Only a final grade is recorded for a Correspondence Course.
 Correspondence course grades will not be factored into the student's grade point average until course work is completed and posted.

 Correspondence Course grades will not show on the report card; however, the final grade will appear on the student's transcript.